 This week on Facebook: As I posted in Cassandra on debt and as I had previously conclude in my 2013 post Crisis and Credit, the issue of public debt is used as an excuse for a fiscal policy of austerity measures, yet it is private debt that is behind the fiscal crisis.
 The State (particularly in the UK) does more to encourage private debt than to control it.
 Conversely the State continues with its fiscal policy of increasing public debt¹, something that I wrote about in Debt, the prolific mother (2012).

 As I posted on Facebook last Sunday the peacetime public debt is unprecedented (1), sustained by State contrived low interest rates that have also led to unsustainable private debt.
 That we should care about the public (national) debt is discussed in the article at (2).
-It seems to me that caring involves sharing and there is little indication (certainly on the part of politicians) that sharing austerity measures, which may interfere with a perceived quality of life, is not something willingly acquiesced to.
+It seems to me that caring involves sharing and there is little indication, certainly on the part of politicians — be they left or right leaning, that sharing austerity measures, which may interfere with their own perceived quality of life is not something that they willingly do.

 “Just how equal do we want the world to be?”
 The answers would suggest that the wrong question is being asked and that — perhaps — those with a large measure of a quality of life should be asked, “What are they prepared to give up?”.
 What is GDP?